Lake Resia and the bell tower in the lake are beautiful and somewhat magical. Yet, the story behind it is a sad one.

 🗺️ Where is Lake Resia located?

 Lake Resia is located in South Tyrol, the northernmost province of Italy.
-The area is also known as Alto Adigo in Italian, or Südtirol in German, or the Autonomous Province of Bolzano.
+The region is called Alto Adige in Italian, which consists of the Autonomous Province of Bolzano (South Tyrol aka Südtirol in German) and the province of Trentino with the city of Trento as capital.

 To be more precise, it’s in the Val Venosta, which is also called Vinschgau, bordering Austria and Switzerland.